noneinnon/patients/readme.md

 ### Environment

-Environment variables should be declared in `.env` file.
+Environment variables should be declared in:
+ - `./.env` for developing repl
+ - `./.env.test` for test runner

-Needed variables are listed in `.env.example`.
+Required variables are listed in `.env.example`.

 ## Migrations